hiphipis/getdata-012-project/CodeBook.md

 library(dplyr)
 ```

-To scope variables used for processing definition of function
+To scope variables used for data processing definition of function
 >load_data_set <- function () { ... }

 is used.

 Following variables allow to adjust for different folder layout:
 ```
 pathToDataSet <- "./UCI HAR Dataset"